-Cost of Ownership
+On-premise vs cloud: Cost of Ownership

 The cost of cloud-based ERP software usually comes as a subscription cost which is billed monthly, or sometimes annually, and provides a business with ongoing maintenance and support throughout their contract.
 This not only helps businesses to predict their spending more accurately but also helps to keep initial costs down due to the implementation being cheaper.
-Cloud based ERP software is generally considered cheaper than on-premise.
+In the on prem vs cloud debate, cloud solutions are generally considered cheaper than on-premise.

 On-premise ERP solutions usually have a much higher initial cost for businesses such as one-off licence fees, hardware, running costs, maintenance and hosting.
-Choosing on-premise ERP solution could mean unpredictable spending, such as updates, modifications to the system and support throughout the duration of the contract.
-Implementing the system on site at the business location and training users to utilise the system correctly can also come at an additional cost.
+Choosing an on-premise ERP solution could mean unpredictable spending, such as updates, modifications to the system and support throughout the duration of the contract.
+Implementing the system on-site at the business location and training users to utilise the system correctly can also come at an additional cost.

-Advanced backup and recovery strategies would need to be put in place to ensure the business can return to their operations should a loss of data occur.
+Advanced backup and recovery strategies would need to be put in place to ensure the business can return to its operations should a loss of data occur.
 This can take time and additional investment to set these procedures in place.
-If your business is in a location where natural disasters are likely to occur, the security risk becomes higher due to an increase in the chance of your data being effected.
+If your business is in a location where natural disasters are likely to occur, the security risk becomes higher due to an increase in the chance of your data being affected.